Jeff Landry: Early life, education, and career

 Landry was born in St. Martinville, Louisiana, on December 23, 1970, to Al and Edna (née Bienvenu) Landry.
-He is the oldest of four children.
+Both his parents are of Cajun ancestry.
+He is the eldest of four children.
 His mother was a teacher at Trinity Catholic School in St. Martinville.
 His father was an architect and businessman.

 Landry graduated from St. Martinville High School, where he was a wide receiver on the high school football team.
 After graduating from high school, he held various jobs, including sugarcane farm worker, police officer for the village of Parks, and St. Martin Parish sheriff's deputy.
 He also spent 11 years in the Louisiana Army National Guard.

 During his time as a St. Martin Parish deputy, he shared a rental home in St. Martinville with two friends, one a childhood friend, and the other a fellow deputy.
 The fellow deputy smuggled about $10,000 worth of cocaine and stashed it underneath their home.
-Once his roommates caught on to the crime, they turned him in to the police, who executed a search warrant, which Landry signed.
-After the 1993 search of the home, his roommate lost his job and went to prison.
-After Landry's opponent in an acrimonious 2010 Republican primary election raised the incident, District Attorney J. Phil Haney said that Landry was never implicated in any crime, and Landry said he remained a reserve deputy until 2004.
+Once his roommates caught on to the crime, they turned him in to the police.
+The police executed a search warrant, which Landry signed.
+After the home was searched, his roommate lost his job and went to prison.
+After Landry's opponent in an acrimonious 2010 Republican primary election raised the incident, District Attorney J. Phil Haney said that Landry was never implicated in a crime, and Landry said he remained a reserve deputy until 2004.

 Landry attended the University of Southwestern Louisiana (which later became the University of Louisiana at Lafayette), graduating in 1999 with an environmental science degree.
 In 2001, he enrolled in Southern University Law School as a part-time student; he transferred to Loyola University New Orleans College of Law in 2003 as a full-time student, and received his J.D. in December 2004.
 He then became an attorney and businessman in New Iberia.